LantzShaw/aapt-js/README.md

 # aapt-js

-> NOTE: aapt-js is cloned from `https://github.com/shenzhim/aaptjs`.
+> aapt-js is cloned from shenzhim's [aaptjs](https://github.com/shenzhim/aaptjs) project.

 aapt-js is a node wraper for aapt.
 You can get information about `.apk` file which you provide, eg: bit version(32-bit or 64-bit), version and so on.